 In 2012 we celebrated 25 years since the Trust was formally set up in December 1987 and published a history of the Ballast Trust to mark the occasion.
-In 2018 we are preparing a publication to mark 30 years of understanding technical records.
+In 2018 we published a book ‘The Business of Archives’ to mark 30 years of understanding technical records.

 The Ballast Trust has been working for 30 years to help preserve the records of Scotland’s industrial past.

 The Ballast Trust policy statement sets out our aims and the terms under which we can process records on behalf of other record repositories.
 It was approved by the Board of Trustees on 7 December 2009.

 The Ballast Trust relies on the work of knowledgeable, enthusiastic and dedicated volunteers.
 Without them we would not be able to understand collections and catalogue them to the same level of detail.